SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/accounts/index.md

 investigate using NERSC resources, or who wish to port or develop new codes.
 How to get a New User account in an existing project/repository

  1. You can submit a request for a new NERSC account by using the NERSC New Account Request form.
-This form can be used to request either a Standard (MPP) account, an account on the PDSF High Energy and Nuclear Physics cluster, or the JGI Genepool Bioinformatiics cluster.
+This form can be used to request either a Standard (MPP) account or the JGI Genepool Bioinformatiics cluster.
 Select one of these options from the "Account Type" menu.
  2. After you have selected the Account Type, enter your contact information, preferred username, organization and then select which project you want to be added to.
 You can search for the project by the PI's or PI Proxy's name, the